List of Shy characters: Amarariruku

-Ruiz is considered among the Amarariruku to be the strongest and most level-headed member of the group.
+A germaphobic man that looks like a youthful vampire who is considered among the Amarariruku to be the strongest and most level-headed member of the group.
 His power is extreme jealousy; he is driven by vindictiveness and will find something to envy in all he comes across, as he is able to transform into and copy the appearance and abilities of those he is envious of.
 As a means of stress relief, he keeps a diary of his jealousy and envy to keep his mind in order.
 He wears a long black cloak with red lining.
 He is a compulsive germophobe that tends to bite on a cloth when he is irritated.